11 • 15 • 2021

 Programs like the EPA’s Clean Water State Revolving Fund (SRF) were developed to assist states and local communities with meeting wastewater infrastructure needs, including funding green stormwater projects and necessary infrastructure upgrades.
 However the Clean Water SRF hasn’t been properly funded for decades, despite the well-established economic returns and stimulus that occur from investing in America’s water infrastructure (every $1 in water infrastructure investment results in $2.40 of economic returns).

-Surfrider is honored to join clean water advocates from around the country, including the Clean Water For All Coalition and wastewater utilities, to call on the 117th congress to allocate $100 billion ($10 billion annual over 10 years) for the Clean Water SRF through a reconciliation bill, such as the infrastructure/economic relief package.
+Surfrider was honored to join clean water advocates from around the country to call on the 117th congress to allocate $40 billion ($8 billion annual over 5 years) for the Clean Water SRF.
 It's time to catch up with the sewage infrastructure needs of our growing communities across the country and better protect clean water for all people.
+We will continue to advocate for funding for this program through the annual federal appropriations process.

 Take Action Now!